th3p1n3appl3/horiseon-accesible-refactor/README.md

 ## License

-## The MIT license has been chosen for this project.
+The MIT license has been chosen for this project.

-🏆 The previous sections are the bare minimum, and your project will ultimately determine the content of this document.
-You might also want to consider adding the following sections.